boonya/rtsp-video-recorder/README.md

 ### ffmpegBinary

-In case you need to specify a path to ffmpeg binary you can do it usin this argument.
+In case you need to specify a path to ffmpeg binary you can do it using this argument.